 The Hindles started the Kelowna Apple Triathlon in 1983.
 John helped build the junior racing programs at Big White & Silver Star Mountains.
 Jennifer was a tireless volunteer in the Kelowna arts scene helping with the Ballet & Symphony.

 Learn more about these local sports heroes by downloading the COSHF 2015 Media Release.

-In November of 2014, we inducted 4 individuals and 1 team.
-Click here to find out more about these inductees, and be sure to like us on Facebook and check out videos from our past induction ceremonies on YouTube.
+Since 2008, the Central Okanagan Sports Hall of Fame has been inducting Athletes, Builders, and Pioneers.
+Click here to find out more about these inductees, and learn more by visiting the display at the Okanagan Heritage Museum.
+Want to see more?
+Like us on Facebook and check out videos from our past induction ceremonies on YouTube.

 2014 Induction Ceremony Highlights

 The induction process

 The Sports Legacy Committee accepts nominations from the community in the categories of Athlete, Team, and Builder.
 Applications are screened and juried by the Selection Committee, who consider levels of participation, accomplishment, and contributions in each of the nomination categories.

 Every year, successful inductees are recognized at an inspiring induction gala.
 If you know someone whom you would like to nominate for induction into the Central Okanagan Sports Hall of Fame Museum, please download the Criteria and Nomination forms.
 Mail them in, or drop them off at: